I took apart some cheap Bluetooth headphones in January of 2018 and tried

 This mode seems to be reserved for communications with an external CD

 changer.
-The head unit sends messages to the Arduino for almost every
+The head unit sends messages to the microcontroller for almost every

-button I can press, so I can trigger the Arduino to take action
+button I can press, so I can trigger the microcontroller to take action

 automatically from all of these button presses.